nilathj/mosquitto-tls/README.md

 ```
 sudo systemctl restart home-assistant@homeassistant.service
 ```
-Verify that there are no errors in your HA log:
+Verify that there are no errors in your HA log.
+You should not see any connection refused errors for mqtt.
 ```
 sudo systemctl status home-assistant@homeassistant.service -l
 ```
 Then once home-assistant has restarted, browse to your HA web page.
 You should see the location status as either Home or Away, depending of where you are.

 ![HA location status](/home-assistant-location-tracking.png)